ITSec-Uni-Muenster/Unifying-Privacy-Policy-Detection/README.md

 ## Environment Setup

 We use [Anaconda](https://docs.anaconda.com/anaconda/install/linux/) on Ubuntu 20.04 in order to create the Python environment.
-Please ensure that you have Java installed.
+Please ensure that you have Java (e.g. openjdk-8-jre) installed.
 To setup the environment, please follow the instructions as provided below:

 ```
 conda create -n pptc python=3.6 pip